gycm134/xMLC/README.md

 The software needs MATLAB or Octave.
 No additional packages are needed.
 This version has been developped on MATLAB version 9.5.0.944444 (R2018b) and Octave version 4.2.2.
-Please contact gy.cornejo.maceda@gmail.com in case of error.
+Please contact the author (gy.cornejo.maceda@gmail.com) in case of error.

 ### Content
 The main folder should contain the following folders and files: